The Portuguese Camino

 - Due to the logistics and nature of this tour we require a minimum of 8 travellers to run the departure

-12 Day Itinerary | ||
+| 12 Day Itinerary | ||

-Departure: | 30th August 2025 | (Saturday to Wednesday) |
+| Departure: | 5th September 2026 | (Saturday to Wednesday) |

-Price: | AUD$3490 |
+| Price: | AUD$3490 | |

-The last section of the walk takes us is through Viana.
+After breakfast we have a short ride to Belinho.
+Today’s walk takes us along forest paths and through small towns and villages with plenty of choices for coffee and lunch stops.
+There is a small waterfall at the river crossing just before Castelo do Neiva which is a quaint town with a restaurant and a shop.
+The last section of the walk takes us through the streets of Viana do Castelo.
 This is a beautiful city perched on the banks of where the Lima River meets the Atlantic Ocean.
 The compact historic centre has many cafes, ornate religious buildings and narrow shopping streets.
 There is also a funicular to the Santuário de Santa Luzia for a panoramic view.
 Viana is rich in palaces, churches and monasteries, monumental fountains and water features that constitute a wealth of heritage.
+We have a treat tonight staying at the celebrated Casa Melo Alvim Day 5 - Viana do Costelo to Caminha 3rd walk 17 kms.
+Carreço – Âncora – Moledo – Caminha.

+We transfer to Carreço where we start our last stage in Portugal and one of the flattest.
+We are presented with views of the coast, as well as military fortifications and windmills from bygone eras.
+We pass through the popular resort of Ancora, then move on to Moledo.
 Continuing on through forests to the river Minho we find this waterway to be the border between Portugal and Spain.
 We then walk along the estuary until we reach the delightful small town of Caminha.
-Today’s walk is a pleasant stroll with slight ups and downs through small hills, forests and towns along the coast Day 6 - Caminha to A Guarda 4th walk 14 kms.
-Caminha to A Guarda.
+Today’s walk is a pleasant stroll with slight ups and downs through small hills, forests and towns along the coast Day 6 - Caminha to A Guarda 4th walk 16kms.
+Camposancos – Punta de Santa Trega – Miradoira de Santa Trega - A Guarda.

-On the journey to Baiona today most of the time we follow the coastline through small towns.
+We move on to Oia with its seafront monastery to commence today’s walk.
+On the walk to Baiona we start by following the coastline through small villages.
 Then on the second half, the trail moves uphill through the beautiful forests from where we enjoy splendid views of the coast and a lighthouse.
-The picturesque coastal town of Baiona sits on the estuary of Vigo.
-Between the small beaches, seafront and the narrow streets of the old town we can easily consider which of its many cafes and restaurants to frequent.
+The picturesque coastal town of Baiona has plenty to offer with its harbour and seafront and the the narrow streets of the old city with its many cafes and restaurants.
 Baiona has great historical significance for Spain as this was where the first news of "The New World" of America was delivered by Martín Alonso Pinzón in 1493.
 Later we take a vehicle from Baiona to Vigo for our two night stay Day 8 - Vigo Rest day.
+Today we can relax and enjoy the town of Vigo with its shops, museum, art gallery and an interesting historic centre.
+For lunch why not take the ferry across the bay to Cangas which specialises in fish restaurants down by the water’s edge.
+Still keen to walk then perhaps take an optional boat trip to the Cies Islands.
+These islands are the Vigo estuary’s greatest treasure, and are part of the Atlantic Islands National Park.
+No cars allowed so leave the boat and walk to quiet beaches and enjoy the nature Day 9 - Vigo to Pontevedra 6th walk 21 kms.
+Redondela – Cesantes – Arcade – Figueirido – Pontevedra.

-A long final walking day begins by transferring through typical Galician villages to start our final journey in Caldas de Reis.
-This village is known for its spas and water sources with medicinal properties.
+Our final walking day begins by transferring through typical Galician villages to Caldas de Reis, a village known for its spas and water sources with medicinal properties.
 We walk up and down hills through forests and villages until reaching the Romanesque church of San Xulián near Pontecesures.
 Here we will enter the province of A Coruña after crossing the Ulla river and continue our way to the town of Padrón, known for its famous green peppers.
 Padrón was the destination of Saint James the Apostle around year 34 A.D. and was the starting point of the Jacobean tradition of the Camino de Santiago.
 After the death of Saint James the Apostle in Israel, his remains were transported by boat to Padrón then moved to the place where nowadays it resides in the Cathedral of Santiago de Compostela.
-From Padron we transfer to O Milladoiro where we commence our final stage walking into Santiago to finish our journey Day 11 - Santiago de Compostela After breakfast in one of the oldest cafés in Santiago we enjoy a short walking tour of the historic centre to learn more about this ancient city.
+From Padrón we transfer to O Milladoiro to walk the final 6kms to the Santiago de Compostela Cathedral and the end of our camino Day 11 - Santiago de Compostela After breakfast in one of the oldest cafés in Santiago we enjoy a short walking tour of the historic centre to learn more about this ancient city.
 The walk ends at the large local market full of the meats, cheeses, seafood and fresh produce from Galicia.
 The afternoon is free for shopping or more exploration before we meet up to celebrate our wonderful journey and enjoy a farewell dinner together Day 12 - Santiago de Compostela - Departure Day |

 Local Payment